WHY IT MATTERS

 Healthy sleep is a combination of sleep quantity and sleep quality, the latter defined by sleep architecture.

 Sleep architecture refers to how sleep is organized throughout the night.
 Sleep is a rhythmic, cyclic process composed of cycles lasting approximately 90 minutes and repeated 4–6 times per night.
-Each cycle contains four stages: three stages of non–rapid eye movement (NREM) sleep: light sleep (N1), "deeper" or intermediate sleep (N2), and deep sleep (N3) and one stage of rapid eye movement (REM) sleep.
+Each cycle contains four stages: three non–rapid eye movement (NREM) stages: light sleep (N1), intermediate or deeper sleep (N2), and deep sleep (N3); and one stage of rapid eye movement (REM) sleep.

 1. Light Sleep (N1)